 Fat Hippo

-If you’re a burger fan, Fat Hippo has a good selection of five vegan burgers on their regular menu using plant-based patties and vegan cheese, plus a full range of sides.
-They’ve added a new one for Veganuary: the Sloppy Faux, with Beyond Meat Sloppy Joe sauce.
+If you’re a burger fan, Fat Hippo has a good selection of four vegan burgers on their regular menu using plant-based patties and vegan cheese; all include a free side.
+We like that they also have vegan dirty fries, with ‘fakon’ bits and Fat Hippo sauce.
 It’s worth checking out the menu just for their strong pun game.

 Wahaca